-- b) Public right-of-way allowances shall be developed to address the City's transportation priorities and to address needs with regard to the following: - (i) pedestrians; - (ii) cyclists; - (iii) public transit (including associated facilities); - (iv) public accessibility; - (v) street landscaping and boulevards; - (vi) permanent street furniture; - (vii) vehicular traffic; - (viii) public on-street or lay-by parking; and - (ix) public utilities. - c) Planned works within a public right-of-way shall build the elements of a complete street, as part of the final design and alignment of the public works. - d) The public right-of-way width of all public right-of-ways not identified in Chapter 14, Table 2: Public Right-of-Way Widths, of this Plan shall be the actual width as it existed on the date of the registration of the plan of subdivision, or if a plan of subdivision does not exist, the date of approval of this Plan. - e) Public right-of-way allowance widths identified in Chapter 14, Table 2: Public Right-of-Way Widths, of this Plan are approximate and may be increased to accommodate additional requirements associated with a planned public works project, such as a Municipal Class Environmental Assessment or Detailed Design.
+- development of an efficient, safe, sustainable and attractive multi-modal transportation network. - Public right-of-way allowances shall be developed to address the City's b) transportation priorities and to address needs with regard to the following: - (i) pedestrians; - (ii) cyclists; - (iii) public transit (including associated facilities); - (iv) public accessibility; - (v) street landscaping and boulevards; - (vi) permanent street furniture; - (vii) vehicular traffic; - (viii) public on-street or lay-by parking; and - (ix) infrastructure and utilities. - Planned works within a public right-of-way shall build the elements of a c) complete street, as part of the final design and alignment of the public works. - d) The public right-of-way width of all public right-of-ways not identified in Chapter 14, Table 2: Public Right-of-Way Widths, of this Plan shall be the actual width as it existed on the date of the registration of the plan of subdivision, or if a plan of subdivision does not exist, the date of approval of this Plan. - Public right-of-way allowance widths identified in Chapter 14, Table 2: Public e) Right-of-Way Widths, of this Plan are approximate and may be increased to accommodate additional requirements associated with a planned public works project, such as a Municipal Class Environmental Assessment or Detailed Design.
 This may include, but are not limited to, noise walls, additional turning lanes at intersections, landscaped medians, elements required to address pedestrian, comfort, safety or accessibility, separated bicycle paths, wider roadway cuts or embankments. - f) Required public right-of-way allowance widths identified in Chapter 14, Table 2: Public Right-of-Way Widths, and daylight triangles identified in subsection 6.2.2(2) d) of this Plan may be reduced on a site-specific basis by the City in order to address one or more of the following site-specific circumstances: - (i) a public need arising from the design and alignment of a planned public works project; - (ii) accommodation of the existing or planned streetscape elements;